There are enough things to do in Buenos Aires to keep you busy for weeks on end!

-A third of Argentina’s entire population all reside here.
+A third of Argentina’s entire population all reside in and around Buenos Aires.

 It can be overwhelming when planning a trip to a city this large.

 Where do you start, what can’t you miss?

 This post is a consolidated, easy to follow guide to the best things to do in Buenos Aires.

 With these tours, neighborhoods and tips, I promise you’ll see everything!

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.